-What bothers me most is that we’re living in a selfie generation.
+What I hate most is that we’re living in a selfie generation.

 Without belaboring the point, consider one last piece of evidence.
 Research on college students over the past 30 years reveals that narcissism (or self-centeredness) increased by 30%, while empathy (the ability to step into the shoes of another) decreased by 40%.[i]

-So what’s this have to do with God’s plan for our life?
+So what’s this have to do with God’s plan for your life?